Starcounter/Docs/docs/star-tool.md

 star list table [options] <db>
 ```

 The `list table` sub-command lists all tables in the database referenced by the absolute or relative path given in the `<db>` argument.
-The following options are available to configure the output of the commmand:
+The following options are available to configure the output of the command:

 Option     | Short form | Description
 ---------- | ---------- | ----------------------------------------------------------------------------------------